zafin-hassan/shoppies-challenge/README.md

 - View more info about a particular movie by clicking on `More Info` icon
 - Dark Mode feature
 - Saves nominations list even if user leaves the page
-- All images are lazliy loaded, cached and served in modern WebP format.
+- All images are lazily loaded, cached and served in modern WebP format.
 This is done using [Next.js Image Component](https://nextjs.org/docs/api-reference/next/image)
 - Fully responsive for mobile and tablet